Oneflow-Inc/libai/docs/source/tutorials/Training.md

 # Training

-To run training, we highly recommend users to use the standardized `trainer` in LiBai
+To run training, we highly recommend users to use the standardized `trainer` in LiBai.

 ## Trainer Abstraction

 We provide a standardized `trainer` abstraction with a hook system that helps to simplify the standard training behavior.

-DefaultTrainer is initialized from lazy config system, used by `tools/train_net.py` and many scripts.
-It includes many standard default behaviors that one might want to opt in, including default configurations for optimizer, learning rate schedule, logging, evaluation, checkpointing etc.
+`DefaultTrainer` is initialized from the lazy config system, used by `tools/train_net.py` and many scripts.
+It includes many standard default behaviors that one might want to opt in, including default configurations for the optimizer, learning rate scheduler, logging, evaluation, model checkpointing and etc.

-For simple customizations (e.g. change optimizer, evaluator, LR scheduler, data loader, etc.), modify your `lazycall` method in `config.py` according to your own needs (refer to [Config_System](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html#configs-in-libai)).
+For simple customizations (e.g. change optimizer, evaluator, LR scheduler, data loader, etc.), you can just modify the corresponding configuration in `config.py` according to your own needs (refer to [Config_System](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html#configs-in-libai)).

 ## Customize a DefaultTrainer

 For complicated customizations, we recommend users to overwrite function in [DefaultTrainer](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/default.py).

-In DefaultTrainer, training consists of `run_step in trainer` and `hooks`, you can modify `trainer` and `hooks` according to your own needs.
+In `DefaultTrainer`, the training process consists of `run_step in trainer` and `hooks` which can be modified according to your own needs.

 The following code indicates how `run_step` and `hooks` work during training
 ```python